 Similarly, during the Indian independence movement, poets from different parts of the country came together to create a shared vision of a free India.
 They used their poetry to inspire people across the country and to forge a sense of national identity that would transcend the divisions created by British colonial rule.
 This shared vision of a free and independent India was crucial to the success of the independence movement.

 In conclusion, we can say that poets are the unacknowledged legislators of the world in India’s context.
 They have played a crucial role in shaping the country’s cultural, social, and political landscape.
 From challenging social norms to advocating for political change, from preserving cultural heritage to creating new traditions, and from promoting national integration to inspiring people to fight for their rights, poets have been at the forefront of India’s evolution as a nation.
 Their words have the power to inspire, challenge, educate, and unite people across the country.
-In the words of the great Indian poet Rabindranath Tagore, “Poetry is the spontaneous overflow of powerful feelings: it takes its origin from emotion recollected in tranquility.”
+In the words of the great Indian poet Rabindranath Tagore, “Poetry is the spontaneous overflow of powerful feelings: it takes its origin from emotion recollected in tranquillity.”
 Poets have the power to capture the essence of the human experience, and in doing so, they become the voice of the people.

 Frequently Asked Questions (FAQs)